shivam1192/Curtaily/README.md

 * Twitter Bootstrap - great UI boilerplate for modern web apps
 * Firebase authentication service

-And of course Curtail itself is open source with a [public repository][] on GitHub.
+And of course Curtail itself is open source with a [public repository][https://github.com/shivam1192/Curtaily] on GitHub.

-Check Out My Linkedin : [link](https://www.linkedin.com/in/shivam-agrawal-a4a414181/)
+Check Out My Linkedin : [linkedin](https://www.linkedin.com/in/shivam-agrawal-a4a414181/)